UXAspects/UXAspects/.github/PULL_REQUEST_TEMPLATE.md

 #### Checklist
 <!-- Use an 'x' to check those which apply. -->
 * [ ] The contents of this PR are mine to submit.
 No third party code or other material is being committed.
 * [ ] New third party dependencies (if any) are linked via `package.json`.
-Third party dependencies are licenced under one of the following: Apache, MIT, BSD, Mozilla Public License, Eclipse Public License, or Oracle Binary Code License.
+Third party dependencies are licensed under one of the following: Apache, MIT, BSD, Mozilla Public License, Eclipse Public License, or Oracle Binary Code License.
 * [ ] The code in this PR does not contain export-restricted encryption algorithms.

 #### Ticket / Issue